Beat Third Grade Retention and Focus on Success by Fourth Grade

 - Passing a test that is given at the end of summer school

-- Passing a test in September
+- Passing a test in the summer

 - Not allowing a student with an IEP or Individualized Education Plan to be held back twice before 4th grade

 - Now, a student can only be held back once in 3rd grade

 We have seen cases where a student failed the third grade reading FSA, because of an anxiety challenge, but for the majority of students, …